manishbhima/Data690_DVS/assignment_01/Resume.md

  - **Educational Background**
      - **University Of Maryland At Baltimore County (Aug 2022 - Present)** - Master's in Data Science

-     - **Geethanjali College Of Engineering And Technology (Aug 2016 - Sept 2020)**  - Bachelors in Electronics & Communication Engineering
+     - **Geethanjali College Of Engineering And Technology (Aug 2016 - Sept 2020)**  - Bachelors in Computer Science Engineering